hentisch/DiffractionSimulation/readme.md

 , though replace script.py with the name of the script you would like to run.
 Make sure to run this command while in the code directory.

 ## Materials:
-If you would like to learn more about the phenomena shown in this simulation, you can take a look at the [chapter I wrote in Mark Galassi's Serious Programming Courses book](https://markgalassi.codeberg.page/small-courses-html/).
-There is also a slideshow in the materials directory, however it is much less pedagogically effective without a presenter.

 To build this slideshow from it's LaTeX source, first run generate_plots_new.py to generate the plots and download the images which will be used.
 ## Contributing: